Adam F. Goldberg

 Adam Frederick Goldberg (born April 2, 1976) is an American television and film producer, and writer.
-Goldberg is best known as the creator and showrunner of The Goldbergs, a television sitcom based on his childhood in which he is portrayed by Sean Giambrone.
+Goldberg is best known as the creator and showrunner of The Goldbergs, a television sitcom based on his childhood in which he is portrayed by Sean Giambrone with Patton Oswalt taking on the role of narrating the show.
 He also created and led the sitcoms Breaking In, Imaginary Mary, and Schooled, a spin-off of The Goldbergs.

 Early life and work

 Goldberg was born to a Jewish family in Philadelphia, Pennsylvania, and lived in nearby Jenkintown.
 His parents are Beverly Goldberg (née Solomon) (born October 8, 1943) and Murray Goldberg (September 25, 1940 – February 1, 2008); he is the youngest of three sons, with brothers Eric (born August 18, 1967) and Barry (born October 15, 1969).
 He produced his first play, Dr. Pickup, in 1992 at the age of 15, and won the Philadelphia Young Playwrights Festival.
+He attended Stagedoor Manor, a performing arts camp.

 His plays were performed in venues such as the Sundance Playwrights Lab, the Illusion Theater, The Greenwich Street Theater, The Saint Marks Theatre, The Tada!
 Theater, The Walnut Street Theater and the Joseph Papp Theater.

 He was a finalist for the American Theater Critics Association's 1997 Osborn Award for his full-length play, One on One.

 His dramedy The Purple Heart was produced by the Institute for Arts and Education at the Annenberg Theater and also won first place in The Very Special Arts Playwriting Award and was produced at the John F. Kennedy Center for the Performing Arts in Washington, D.C.